-- Have a doctorate (PhD, ScD, OTD, etc.) and be a postdoc in an OT department
+- Have a doctorate (PhD/OTD/DrOT/ScD) and be a postdoc in an OT department.

-- Have IRB approval for the research study prior to applying for this fellowship.
+- Have IRB in process or approved for the research study prior to applying for this fellowship.

 - Letter of Recommendation from mentor

 - IRB approval documentation: Optional for application submission, however, approval is required for funding.